 All information contained in this Internet offering was carefully checked.
 We make every effort to continually extend and update the available information.
 However, we cannot guarantee that the material contained herein is complete, correct and absolutely up-to-date. adelphi makes this information available without any sort of explicit or implicit promise or guarantee. adelphi rules out any liability for damages incurred directly or indirectly by using this website, as far as they are not attributable to intention or gross negligence on the part of adelphi.

 This website is supported by a grant from the German Federal Foreign Office.

 The project is supported by:

-From 2005 to 2011, this website was part-financed by the German Federal Environmental Agency and the Federal Ministry for Environment, Nature Protection and Nuclear Safety.
+From 2005 to 2011 this website was part-financed by the German Federal Environmental Agency and the Federal Ministry of the Environment, Nature Protection and Nuclear Safety.

 © adelphi and Germanwatch 2005-2011